spidercousin/Project-2/README.md

 The following Python packages must be installed to run the application locally:

-* matplotlib
+* Matplotlib
-* numpy
+* Numpy
-* pandas
+* Pandas
-* prophet
+* Prophet
-* jupyterlab (only if the .ipynb file is used. running the .py file does not require jupyterlab)
+* Jupyterlab (only if the .ipynb file is used. running the .py file does not require Jupyterlab)

 These packages may be individually installed into the environment of your choice.
 You will also need to obtain an API key for the ATTOM API and store it as ATTOM_API_Key in a file named local_keys.env.
 Alternatively, you may enter your ATTOM API key into the code manually, if desired.
 Additionally, you will need to obtain an API key from Geoapify and store it in your local_keys.env file as geo.